 AssiStep - The stair climbing aid

 It is 100% mechanical and is moved by pushing the light but strong aluminium handle in front of you - like a rollator.
 When the handle is pulled downwards, it automatically locks, keeping you safe and giving support for each step you take.
-If you lose balance on your way down the stairs, you will have a physical barrierer preventing a fall, with the AssiStep.
+If you lose balance on your way down the stairs, The AssiStep provides you with a physical barrier preventing a fall.

-Due to it's simple design, it's also a lot more reliable than a stair lift, and normally there is no service required at all.
+Due to its minimalist design, it's also a lot more reliable than a stair lift, and normally there is no service required at all.

 Typical user groups: